In Benghazi testimony, Petraeus says al Qaeda role known early

 Some senior Republicans have vowed to block Rice's potential nomination for secretary of state or another top Cabinet post because of her Benghazi comments.
 Rice is believed to be on Obama's short list to replace Hillary Clinton, who has said she intends to leave her State Department job.

-(Additional reporting by Patricia Zengerle and David Lawder; Editing by Will Dunham and Peter Cooney)
+(Additional reporting by Patricia Zengerle and David Lawder; Editing by Will Dunham)